This blog post may contain affiliate links and I may earn a commission at no cost to you. Learn more.

 3) “Green juice” takes ahold of other toxins not grabbed by #2 and expels them from your pet’s body.
 It is high in chlorophyll, also helps with gut health, aids digestion, bad breath, kidney (renal) issues, eyesight, is a good way to introduce “greens” to your dog or cat, and addresses any deficiencies.
 Administration: You can add some water to make a drink or add it to their food.
 Dosage: I gave my 70 lb dog 1/2 tsp daily.

-4) Stress Relief: This may help you and your pet adjust to all the changes you made to deal with trying to shrink the lipoma.
-Taking something natural helps take “the edge off” while keeping you functional.
+5) Stress Relief: This may help you and your pet adjust to all the changes you made to deal with trying to shrink the lipoma.
+Taking something natural helps take “the edge off” while keeping your pet functional.
 This version is specifically for pets.

 Keep in mind, this did not happen overnight and will not go away overnight.
 Consistency will be key!
 In part two, I will discuss diet which is equally as important (what to take out and what to add), herbs, and spices known to shrink or prevent lipomas.